google/WebFundamentals/src/site/_en/fundamentals/tools/devices/device.markdown

 <img src="imgs/port-forwarding-dialog.png" alt="Port Forwarding Settings" />

-Make sure 'Enable port forwarding' is checked at the bottom.
+Make sure the 'Enable port forwarding' checkbox at the bottom of the popup is checked.
 Press 'Done' and you'll be able to open http://localhost:3000 on your mobile device and see your site.

 ## Using DevTools for Mobile Browsers